babelthuap/data-structures/README.md

 npm run setup
 ```

-Then you can do `mocha` (from the project directory) to automatically run all the tests in the `test` folder.
+Now you can `cd` into one of the directories (e.g. "lists") and do `mocha`.
+This will automatically run all the tests in that directory's `test` folder.
+Alternatively, you can do `npm test` from the main project folder to run all available tests.

 ## API For `LinkedList` and `DoublyLinkedList`